Saudi Aramco books European naphtha for Asia after attacks

 “They sell most of their cargoes on a CFR (cost and freight) basis, meaning they can supply their buyers with alternative naphtha sourced from all over,” the source added.

+Aramco also won a spot tender to buy a 38,000 tonne cargo from Egypt’s EGPC for late October loading in Suez, a European naphtha trader said.

+Aramco also has a deal with Egypt signed earlier this year to take up to 77,000 tonnes of naphtha this month.

-Apart from the European cargoes, Aramco also bought 60,000 tonnes of naphtha from India’s Hindustan Petroleum Corp Ltd (HPCL) this week.
+Apart from the European cargoes, Aramco has bought 60,000 tonnes of naphtha from India’s Hindustan Petroleum Corp Ltd (HPCL) this week.

-It has a deal with Egypt signed earlier this year to lift up to 77,000 tonnes of naphtha this month.
+“So far they’ve [Aramco Trading] paid three huge numbers on tenders,” the European trader said referring to the purchases from Greece’s Hellenic, EGPC and HPCL.

-Reporting by Seng Li Peng; editing by Jason Neely
+Additional reporting by Ahmad Ghaddar in London; editing by Jason Neely and David Evans